 - what must be included in an application

 - how decisions will be reached

 - how the applicant will be notified of the decision

 The scheme manager must communicate information about the procedure to members and others.
-The scheme manager must also provide information about the Pensions Advisory Service when an application is received, and must provide information about the Pensions Ombudsman Service when notifying an applicant of the decision.
+The scheme manager must also provide information about the Pensions Ombudsman when an application is received or when notifying an applicant of the decision.